How To Play Bingo Tutorial

 The Tippett Theory:

-A theory regarding bingo odd’s, developed by L. H. C. Tippett, claims that the more numbers that are called in a game, the higher the odds are that those numbers will be closer to the set’s median (number 38).
-To take advantage of that, players expecting a longer game should (if possible) seek out cards with a surplus of numbers close to the median, and players expecting a briefer game should keep their eye out for a card with very high and very low numbers.
+A theory regarding bingo odds, developed by L. H. C. Tippett, claims that the more numbers that are called in a game, the higher the odds are that those numbers will be closer to the set’s median (number 38).
+To take advantage of that, players expecting a longer game should (if possible) seek out cards with a surplus of numbers close to the median, and players expecting a shorter game should keep their eye out for a card with very high and very low numbers.
 The length of a game can be estimated by how easy it is to achieve a winning combination.

 One of the reasons why bingo is such a crowd-pleaser is because it doesn’t require much practice or strategy.
-Because it’s a game based almost entirely on luck, both novices and experts have equal chances of winning.
+Because it’s a game based almost entirely on luck, both novices and experts alike have equal chances of winning.
 Players can, however, take advantage of tips and techniques to try to swing the odds in their favor.

 The most common bingo tactic used, is playing with multiple cards at the same time.
 The more cards mean the more possible winning combinations, so it’s a no-brainer.
 It’s even more ideal if your assortment of cards incorporates a wide variety of numbers.
-The danger in a greater number of cards is not having time to check all cards when a number’s called.
+The danger in a greater number of cards is not having time to check all the cards when a number’s called.
 Players should aim to have the maximum number of cards that they’re able to keep track of.
 Keeping ‘your eyes on the prize’ and maintaining focus during the game, will ensure that you mark your card properly.
 (Bonus: online bingo often offers an ‘Auto-Daub’ mode, which will mark off the called numbers on your card for you!)

 The game of bingo is a classic source of entertainment that has stood the test of time.
 It’s traveled the globe for hundreds of years and is played almost the same way from country to country.
 Whether a traditional in-person game or the fast-growing craze of online bingo, it’s one of the easiest-to-learn gambling options.
 What do players need, you ask?
 Just a venue, a bingo card, and a little luck.